Safety Guidelines for Smooth Sailing Through Your Construction Project

 Once the Project Starts

 escape the work area.
 Please be aware that your house might need a bit more cleaning until the project

 General Safety While in the Work Area

-Depending on the scope of your project, there are specific safety guidelines that might apply to you when in the construction area.
+here are specific safety guidelines that might apply to you when in the construction area.

 Outside: Give large or noisy equipment lots of room.
 Assume that you cannot be seen or heard.
 Look